 Can you use a body scrub on your face?

 No, not a standard one.
 Facial skin is thinner and more delicate than body skin, so the coarse grains in a body or salt scrub can scratch it and trigger irritation.
 Use a dedicated face scrub with finer grains, or a gentle chemical exfoliant, on your face.
+That gentler exfoliant is the step that slots into a full facial at home, between the cleanse and the mask.

 The reverse is fine: a face scrub is gentle enough for the body, it will just feel mild and you will get through it quickly on larger areas.
 The short version is that a body scrub on the face risks micro-tears, while a face scrub on the body is safe but underpowered.